jmtemple/python-intro/README.md

 By the end of this lab you will be able to:
 -	Describe the differences between a high-level programming language and machine language
--	Use Repl.it (or another IDE) to write and execute Python programs
+-	Use Jupyter Notebooks to write and execute Python programs
 -	Understand and be able to use core elements of Python syntax (including the `print` command, character strings, and variables)

 Python is an object-oriented programming language.
 It’s comparable to a number of other programming languages, such as Perl, Ruby, or Java.
 Python is a high-level programming language.